 Requisite: A prior 200-level production course or relevant experience (to be discussed with the instructor in advance of the first class).
 Limited to 12 students.
-Fall semester.
-Professor Levine.2016-17: Offered in Fall 2016
+Spring semester.
+Professor Montague.2017-18: Offered in Spring 2018

 There will be at least one required field trip, on a Friday.
 This is a research seminar: each student will choose an artist, whose paradise she will study in depth, and share as a class presentation and substantial paper.